seekinginfiniteloop/PlainLicenses/docs/licenses/public-domain/index.md

 Some countries don't allow you to give up all rights to a work, so our dedications also include a fallback permissive license.

-## When Should I Use a Public Domain Dedication
+## When to Use a Public Domain Dedication

 You should **use a public domain dedication if**...
 **You**: